Eena, The Curse of Wanyaka Cave - Book III

 covered her heart, her pulse thundering so hard and fast she feared it might

 jump clean out of her chest and take off running for safety.
-She couldn’t tear her wide eyes away from the
+She couldn’t tear

-temperamental apparition, fearful of missing something detrimental.
+her wide eyes away from the temperamental apparition, fearful of missing

 Anesidora

 seemed to grow a foot taller as she ranted on.
+“You will do nothing but what I command!
+My brother is watching you

 every moment of every day!
-Must I prove
+Must I prove to you that my eyes are truly

+everywhere?”
 She turned to face the darkness, calming her tone by degrees.
 “Edgar!

-apparently doesn’t believe in what she can’t see.”
+Brother, show yourself!
+Our Amora apparently doesn’t believe in what she can’t

 The

 frightful specter moved away, drifting towards the two stone columns.
-If ghostly hips could sway, Anesidora’s
+If

-appeared to, shifting slowly back and forth as she approached her imprisoned
+ghostly hips could sway, Anesidora’s appeared to, shifting slowly back and

-body.
+forth as she approached her imprisoned body.
 Translucent fingers went to brush

-over the surface of the glassy stone as she stared at the beautiful redhead encased
+over the surface of the glassy stone as she stared at the beautiful redhead

-within.
-After a moment of silence, she
+encased within.
+After a moment of silence, she sighed irritably.

 “Edgarmetheus!”

 the ghost hollered.
-“You are
+“You are trying my patience!”

 A